pwsafe/pwsafe/README.MAC.DEVELOPERS.txt

 This will build the static (.a's) version of wxWidgets.
 The debug build would end up in static-debug and release in static-release.
-It is necessary to build them in separate directories otherwise the wx-config from one will overwrite the other.
+It is necessary to build them in separate directories otherwise the "wx-config" script from one will overwrite the other.
 Of course, you don't need both Debug and Release builds of wxWidgets unless you need both Debug and Release builds of PasswordSafe.

-It is possible that these can be built with 10.6 sdk and still run on 10.4+ if the deployment target is set appropriately in Xcode, but I have no way of trying that.
+It is possible that PasswordSafe & wxWidgets are be built with 10.6 sdk and still run on 10.4+ if the deployment target is set appropriately in Xcode, but I have no way of trying that.
-I'm also not aware of what precautions to take in the code to not add any dependencies that cannot be met on 10.4
+I'm also not aware of what precautions to take in the code to not add any dependencies that cannot be satisfied on 10.4

 Building wxWidgets for pwsafe64 target
 ======================================

-First, you need a 64-bit build of wxWidgets:
+Essentially, you need a 64-bit build of wxWidgets, which is only possible with 2.9 series of wxWidgets or later.

 1. Download wxWidgets-2.9.2.tar.gz (or the latest 2.9 release)
 2. tar xzf wxWidgets-2.9.2.tar.gz
 3. cd wxWidgets-2.9.2
-4. mkdir static64-debug ; cd static64-debug ;
+4. mkdir static64-debug ; cd static64-debug
+5  ../configure --prefix=`pwd` --disable-shared --enable-unicode --enable-debug --with-osx_cocoa
-5. ../configure ...
-TODO
+5. make

+That last bit about "--with-osx_cocoa" is what ensures you get a 64-bit build of wxWidgets.
+For Release configuration, just change "--enable-debug" with "--disable-debug".
+Of course, if you're only going to build one of Debug or Release configurations of PasswordSafe, you only need to build the corresponding configuration of wxWidgets.

 Building wxWidgets for pwsafe-llvm target